 At home, by the way, were the Naturlodges Edersee, and yes – my lodge was so cute and cozy that I would have loved to nestle there even longer.
 But would have become a problem, because especially in the summer season the small cottages are pretty well booked.

-Each lodge is completely self-sufficient and not only equipped with everything you need, but also designed with great attention to high-quality details.
-(Or who would expect a vacation home to have a first-class steam straightener that will make your crumpled summer outfits look neat and tidy again in no time?)
-Inside, the lodges are completely paneled with light-colored wood, which not only creates a cozy atmosphere but also a pleasant indoor climate.
+Each lodge is completely self-sufficient and not only equipped with everything you need, but also designed with great attention to quality details.
+(Or who would suspect a 1a steam straightener in a vacation home, which makes the summer outfits crumpled in the suitcase look neat again in no time)?
+Inside, the lodges are completely paneled with light wood, which not only creates a cozy atmosphere, but also a pleasant indoor climate.

 Perfect for a little time out in the countryside; even in winter, because that’s when the private sauna, which every lodge has, comes in all the more handy.

-If you are not planning a bike tour or hiking for the most part, you are of course more mobile at Edersee if you arrive with your own car.
+If you are not planning a bike tour or want to do most of your hiking, you are of course more mobile at Lake Edersee if you arrive by car.

-Lake Edersee can also be reached by train: The nearest ICE train station is in Wabern, from where a regional train runs to Bad Wildungen, for example.
-Another station that is particularly easy to reach from the Ruhr area and Frankfurt is the Vöhl-Herzhausen national park station.
+But Lake Edersee can also be reached by train: The nearest ICE train station is in Wabern, from there, for example, a regional train to Bad Wildungen.
+Another station that is particularly easy to reach from the Ruhr area and Frankfurt is the Vöhl-Herzhausen National Park station.

 All in all, the slightly hidden location ensures that you will find here a region relatively spared from large tourist crowds, which scores with a lot of nature and warm people!